krzysztofzaucha/logspout-playground/README.md

 ## Instructions

-- Run `make up` to start everything up.
+- Run `make up-logspout-papertrail` or `up-logspout-grouping-papertrail` to start a specific example up.
 - Observe evens on the papertrail dashboard.